 B.A., University of British Columbia, 2006.
 Major in philosophy, minor in linguistics.

 Here are some of the software projects that I have authored or am contributing to.

 The Online Linguistic Database (OLD) is open-source software designed to facilitate collaborative linguistic fieldwork and language documentation.
-The OLD (written using Python and Pylons) creates RESTful JSON-speaking web services for manipulating linguistic databases.
+The OLD (written using Python, Pyramid, and Pylons) creates RESTful JSON-speaking web services for manipulating linguistic databases.
 My PhD dissertation describes the OLD and argues for its value as a tool for linguistic fieldwork.
 GitHub source.